 The day proceeded splendidly.

-The clouds provided a thin illuminated veneer that protected us from the sun and the sea had developed a halcyon gloss that was as welcoming as it was shimmering.
+The clouds provided a thin illuminated veneer as the sun and the sea developed a halcyon, shimmering gloss.
 A school of dolphins cutting a swath in the middle-distance added fire to our nautical fervour.

 Roundly cursing an escaping shoal, a commotion behind us grabbed our attention and put us firmly in our place.
-The captain’s two sons were wrestling with a barracuda the size of a good-sized dog and after a minor struggle they landed it before nonchalantly continuing as before.
+The captain’s two sons were wrestling with a barracuda the size of a good-sized dog.
+After a minor struggle they landed it before nonchalantly continuing as before.